 8. Enough cash for petrol and food

-Although many of us live in cashless societies these days, this isn’t the case for many countries around the world.
+Although many of us live in cashless societies these days, this isn't the case for many countries worldwide.

-As the places you’ll be stopping along the road will be mostly unpredictable, make sure that you have a reasonable amount of cash on you, for emergencies – such as if you’re close to running out of gas and the only service station around doesn’t take a card.
+As the places you'll be stopping along the road will be most unpredictable, make sure that you have a reasonable amount of cash on you for emergencies – such as if you're close to running out of gas and the only service station around doesn't take a card.

 9. A first aid kit